Maslach Burnout Inventory: Uses

-Maslach Burnout Inventory subscales
+Subscales

 The various versions of MBI subscales are enumerated below.

 Emotional Exhaustion (EE)

 The 9-item Emotional Exhaustion (EE) subscale measures feelings of being emotionally overextended and exhausted by one's work.
 Higher scores correspond to greater experienced burnout.
 This scale is used in the MBI-HSS, MBI-HSS (MP), and MBI-ES versions.

 The MBI-GS and MBI-GS (S) use a shorter 5-item version of this subscale called "Exhaustion".

 Depersonalization (DP)

 The 5-item Depersonalization (DP) subscale measures an unfeeling and impersonal response toward recipients of one's service, care, treatment, or instruction.
 Higher scores indicate higher degrees of experienced burnout.
 This subscale is used in the MBI-HSS, MBI-HSS (MP) and the MBI-ES versions.

 Personal Accomplishment (PA)

 The 8-item Personal Accomplishment (PA) subscale measures feelings of competence and successful achievement in one's work.
 Lower scores correspond to greater experienced burnout.
 This scale is used in the MBI-HSS, MBI-HSS (MP), and MBI-ES versions.